Duration

 No reservations needed - it's a drop-in visitor center.
 However, we recommend calling 828-498-2234 to confirm hours before making the drive, especially early or late in the season.

-More great places in Fontana Dam
+More in Fontana Dam

 Explore More